a-w-s/GNURadio-Scilab/README.md

 	$ sh ./gr_shell.sh

 After successfully installing the block you need to make some changes in the .bashrc file.
-Open the file scilab_shell.sh present in this directory and copy the commands to your .bashrc file.
+Open the file scilab_shell.sh present in this directory and copy the commands to the end of your .bashrc file.
 To open the .bashrc file do as follows;

 	$ gedit ~/.bashrc